emptysea/quartztest/content/Artaus/Locations/Districts/Carthis.md

 ### The House of Harmony

-A dual-winged temple honoring both Adonius and Leinunya.
+A dual-winged temple honoring both [[Adonius]] and [[Leinunya]].
 One wing is a legal archive glowing with celestial scripts; the other a living gallery of art and sound.
 At the temple’s heart lies the Harmonium, a domed sanctuary where law and creativity merge.

 ---